How to keep your garden healthy while on holiday: 10 expert tips

 How to keep your garden healthy while on holiday

-When you've worked hard to transform your garden on a budget, the last thing you want is to allow it to fall back into a chaotic state and lose all your efforts.
-Luckily there are a few steps you can take to ensure that doesn't happen and you can come home to a happy garden.
+When you've worked hard to make your garden look expensive, the last thing you want is to allow it to fall back into a chaotic state and lose all your efforts.

 1. Pull up weeds and dead leaves

 If any of your plants are looking a little worse for wear, tend to them before you jet off.
 Weed your garden beds and remove deadheads, particularly perennials.
-Knowing how to deadhead your plants properly will stop you from cutting off any healthy growth by accident and allow your plant to efficiently distribute it's growing energy.
+Knowing how to deadhead your plants properly will stop you from cutting off any healthy growth by accident and allow your plant to efficiently distribute its growing energy.

 "Tidy up annuals and perennials, deadheading and cutting back any blooms that look as if they might flower while you're away to give the best chance of a display on your return home," advises Claire Cahill, gardening expert and CEO of the sustainable bird food company, A Little Bird Company.

-Now is not the time to plant anything new, or lay new grass either as these will need your attention while you're away.
+Now is not the time to plant anything new, or lay new grass either, as these will need your attention while you're away.
 Instead, wait until Autumn.

 2. Use a capillary mat to keep plants watered

-BBC Gardener’s World presenter and gardening expert, Mark Lane, recommends using a capillary mat, also known as a self-watering tray for potted plants.
+BBC Gardeners’ World presenter and gardening expert, Mark Lane, recommends using a capillary mat, also known as a self-watering tray, for potted plants.
 These will also work to help with your indoor houseplant watering routine.

 “If you're going away for some time, consider placing your plants in a large tray filled with water and capillary matting," he tells us.
 The plants will take up the water as they need it by capillary action.
 Placing gravel in the tray will also help keep up the humidity," he advises.

-You can pick one up fairly cheap online, like this CCCYMM Automatic Plant Watering Mat Capillary Mat for £18 at Amazon, or you can make your own.
+You can pick one up fairly cheap online, like this CCCYMM Automatic Plant Watering Mat Capillary Mat for £13.99 at Amazon, or you can make your own.

 “You can make your own DIY capillary system by filling a large container with water and inserting the end of a piece of string, then placing the other end of the string on the surface of a houseplant's soil.
 The water will make its way along the string to feed your plant.”